grace-notes/website/contents/topics/life-of-christ.md

 evidence and witnesses are gathered.
 This can occur in or out of the courtroom, and applies even if you are an eyewitness to the act.

-· Ultimately, the right to judge is reserved for our Lord Jesus Christ, who will judge all church age believers at the judgement seat of Christ.
+&bull; Ultimately, the right to judge is reserved for our Lord Jesus Christ, who will judge all church age believers at the judgement seat of Christ.

-· Many times, people will judge because they fear they will not be vindicated.
+&bull; Many times, people will judge because they fear they will not be vindicated.
 When you have confidence in the justice of God, then this fear will be removed.

-· Jesus Christ will be perfectly fair at the judgment seat.
+&bull; Jesus Christ will be perfectly fair at the judgment seat.
 No detail will escape His attention.

-· Jesus Christ is the only person who is perfectly qualified to judge the human race.
+&bull; Jesus Christ is the only person who is perfectly qualified to judge the human race.

-- He died for those sins.
+-- He died for those sins.

-- He too lived a human life, and was tempted far beyond what we will ever encounter.
+-- He too lived a human life, and was tempted far beyond what we will ever encounter.

-· When we overstep the boundaries of our legitimate right to judge, then we presume to take the place of Jesus Christ.
+&bull; When we overstep the boundaries of our legitimate right to judge, then we presume to take the place of Jesus Christ.
 James 4:12, “There is only one Lawgiver and Judge, the one who is able to save and destroy.
 But you–who are you to judge your neighbor?”